jko113/representative_lookup/README.md

 The first method ensured that variables followed the precise nomenclature rules we established during the course of development.
 For instance, all JQuery variables were named beginning with a "$" character to ensure they weren't treated as standard JavaScript objects.
 Also, we included descriptive action verbs when defining functions, such as the above logically-grouped series `getOffices()`, `getOfficialsByOffice`, and `getOfficials()`.

 The second method involved hammering out the most focused functions we could possibly devise.
 Whenever we encountered a situation of copying and pasting code, we opted instead to refactor the code into a separate, more generic function.
-This increased the readibility, integrity, and reusability of the code.
+This increased the readability, integrity, and reusability of the code.

 ### Understanding Promises and Callbacks